 Restaurant reservations?
 Not yet.

-What better time to explore our city’s red hot dining scene than Valentine’s day.
+There’s no better time to explore our city’s red hot dining scene.
 Here are a just a few of my favourite local romantic restaurants for a date night in Hamilton.

 The epitome of fine dining, Dundas’ famed Quatrefoil is a romantic destination year- round.
 They offer a sumptuous, five-course tasting menu every Friday, with optional wine pairings to match the menu or drinks from their extensive cocktail and wine lists.
 Owner-duo Fraser and Georgina met while working at a restaurant and fell in love with both food and each other.
 Since then, Quatrefoil has won many awards for its culinary excellence.